 Award wins include:

-BBH is a 5x winner of Agency of the Year from British Television Advertising Awards (BTAA),
+BBH is a 5x winner of Agency of the Year from British TV Advertising Awards (The Arrows)

 They have a Grandy (best in Show) from the International ANDY Awards

 Cannes Titanium and Gold Lions

 …and this is just a snapshot of awards from the UK head office, let alone the others in the worldwide group which are just off the scale!